ahmed-amr1/Terminally/README.md

 5) Compile the version file with the program or compile both the icon and version file with the program by typing `g++ -o Terminally Terminally.cpp ICON.res VER.res` in the command line.

+# RGB to hexadecimal
+"To convert an RGB value to a Hexadecimal color :" let's say we wanna convert this RGB value to a haexadecimal color "rgb(120,45,203)"

+let's say that the first number which is red is *X*

+the second one which is green is *Y*

+and the third one which is blue is *Z*

+we will convert x,y and z separately.

+let's convert X to a hexadecimal

+"the law = X/16,X/16 = int.float , hex = #int and float*16"

+so coverting X will be equal to:

+result = X/16

+result = 120/16 = 7.5

+converting the decimal floating point: 0.5 * 16 = 8

+so the hex will be equal to `#780000`

+Note:

+0,1,2,3,4,5,6,7,8,9,10 is A,11 is B,12 is C,13 is D,14 is E,15 is F

+so converting Z will be

+result = Z/16

+result = 203/16 = 12.6875 and 12 is equal to C

+converting the decimal floating point: 0.6875 * 16 = 11 and 11 is equal to B

+so the hex will be equal to `#BA0000`

+and x y and z = `#782DCB`

 # **Important note:**